casframe/rabbit-turkey-project/README.md

 # rabbit-turkey-project 2025/07/13

-# 🐇 "Rabbit Gifts" "Turkey Drop" - Canon and Terms of Use (EN)
+# 🐇 "Rabbit Gifts" "Turkey Drops" - Canon and Terms of Use (EN)

 ## 📜 Canon Policy (There Is No Canon)

-**"Rabbit Gifts" "Turkey Drop" has no official canon.**
+**"Rabbit Gifts" "Turkey Drops" has no official canon.**
 Every story, character, setting, or timeline you encounter is just one possible reality.
 There are no "true" versions—only interpretations, iterations, and fractures.